ViVek6301/HyperSafety_Backend/README.md

 ### Refer to the [Imgur API Docs](https://apidocs.imgur.com/) to create an account and generate an access token.

-## Finally, to start the server, navigate to the root directory of the project and run:
+## Finally, to start the server, navigate to the root directory of the project and run the command:
 ```
 npm run HyperSafety_Server
 ```